MacPeng/Dcash-Wallet/README.md

 ## Autograding
 We aren't providing test cases for this project, so an important part of the project is developing your own test cases.
 We'll try to give descriptive text that explains what an autograded test case tests, but it won't be perfect.
 Our suggestion is to invest in an extensive test suite that you write yourself to exercise your server.

-When you submit your project via gradescope, you will turn in two files: `gunrock.cpp` and `FileService.cpp`.